glennbarosen/portfolio/src/content/CV.md

 ## Summary
 I enjoy frontend development and wanting to go fullstack at some point.
 I work with React and like it alot.
-I get excited about new technologies and right now I think [Svelte](https://svelte.dev) looks very cool!
+I get excited about new technologies and right now I think Svelte looks very promising!
 ***
 ## Skills
 - React